 - Noisy bowel sounds

-There are three different types of lactose intolerance:
+There are four different types of lactose intolerance:

-1. Hereditary lactose intolerance: Baby is born without any of the lactase enzyme.
-Symptoms tend to occur after the first milk feeds, and can be quite severe.
+- Congenital lactose intolerance, where a baby is born without any of the lactase enzyme.
+This is rare.
+Symptoms tend to occur after the first milk feeds.

-2. Primary lactose intolerance: Baby is born with the lactase enzyme, but the amount gets smaller over time and symptoms increase.
-The baby might be able to have small amounts of milk, but over time milk alternatives may need to be used.
+- Primary lactose intolerance, where a baby is born with the lactase enzyme, but the amount gets smaller over time and symptoms increase.
+The baby might be able to have small amounts of milk, but over time lactose-free baby formula alternatives may need to be used.

-3. Secondary lactose intolerance: A temporary condition where illness affects how well the body can make the lactase enzyme.
-Symptoms usually go away after 3-4 weeks.
+- Secondary lactose intolerance.
+This is a temporary condition where illness affects how well the body can make the lactase enzyme.
+Symptoms usually go away after 3 – 4 weeks.

 How is lactose intolerance diagnosed?

 If your baby is diagnosed with lactose intolerance, you'll need to avoid lactose, both in milk and in foods.
-For very young babies, this will involve switching to a lactose-free milk formula and weaning diet, and they may need additional calcium, magnesium and zinc to replace what they aren’t getting from milk.
+For very young babies, this will involve switching to a lactose-free formula milk for babies and weaning diet, and they may need additional calcium, magnesium and zinc to replace what they aren’t getting from milk.

 For older babies, you may need to swap from a milk-free formula to a lactose-free milk (found in most supermarkets), and check ingredients labels on other foods carefully to make sure they don't contain lactose.
-Look for the following words on ingredient lists: milk, whey, curds, milk by-products, dry milk solids, non-fat dry milk powder.
+Look for the word ‘milk’ in bold within the ingredients list.
+With primary lactose intolerance, toddlers can sometimes tolerate small amounts of foods with lactose, such as cheese and yoghurt.
+In this case, your GP or dietitian can advise you.
+The NHS Choices website has more information about lactose intolerance.

 This can all sound a bit daunting, but there's a silver lining: removing the lactose usually resolves the symptoms, which leads to a healthier, happier baby.
-Also, many supermarkets now have quite a good range of lactose-free products.
+Happily, many supermarkets now have quite a good range of lactose-free products so it’s not as challenging as it used to be to eliminate lactose from your child’s diet.